RomanMachala/AudioEval/README.md

 # Audio Evaluation Tool
 This project was developed as major part of a Bachelor's Thesis at Brno University of Technoloogy, Faculty of information technology - Comparison and analysis of speech synthesizers.
-The author of this project and said Bachelor's theis is Roman Machala.
+The author of this project and said Bachelor's thesis is Roman Machala.

 ## Table of contents
 - [Foreword](#foreword)